telerik/kendo-react-buttons/README.md

 ## Overview

-This repository contains the source code and documentation of the Kendo UI Buttons components for React.
+This repository contains the source code and documentation of the Kendo UI Buttons package for React.

 Currently, the package includes the following components: